prancingpAlm/oss-audit-24BCY10250/README.md

 # Registration Number:24BCY10250
 # Chosen software: Linux Kernel
 # Description of Scripts:
-  # Script 1 — System Identity Report
+  # Script 1-System Identity Report
   This script displays important system information such as user name, home directory, kernel version, OS distribution, uptime, and current date/time.
 It uses        Linux commands and presents the output in a formatted report.

   Steps to Run-